smira/txZMQ/README.rst

 txZMQ allows to integrate easily `ØMQ <http://zeromq.org>`_ sockets into Twisted event loop (reactor).

-txZMQ supports both CPython and PyPy, and ØMQ library version 2.2.x or 3.2.x.
+txZMQ supports both CPython and PyPy and ØMQ library version 2.2.x or 3.2.x.
+Preliminary support for Python 3.x is available.

 Documentation is available at `ReadTheDocs <http://txzmq.readthedocs.org>`_ and CI is done by `Travis CI <https://travis-ci.org/smira/txZMQ>`_.